 - ~Two whole-grain crackers with low-fat, low-salt string cheese

 - ~½ whole-wheat English muffin topped with low-fat shredded cheese and fresh tomato and broiled

 - ~½ cup plain low fat or fat-free Greek yogurt, topped with ½ cup blueberries and a sprinkle of cinnamon

 75 minutes of high-intensity exercise or 150 minutes of low-intensity exercise is recommended for each week.
 High-intensity exercise would include cardio workouts such as running and spin class.
 Moderate intensity exercise would include brisk walking, jogging, or biking.

 Monitor your blood glucose levels

-Keeping a glucose log, as well as a food diary, are great ways to monitor glucose levels to make sure that your diabetes is staying well controlled.
+Keeping a glucose log, as well as a diary, are great ways to monitor glucose levels to make sure that your diabetes is staying well controlled.